JoshOrndorff/recipes/text/basic-token.md

 ## Don't Panic!

 When adding the incoming balance, notice the peculiar `.expect` method.
-In a Substrate runtime, **you must never panic**.
+In Substrate, **your runtime must never panic**.
 To encourage careful thinking about your code, you use the `.expect` method and provide a proof of why the potential panic will never happen.